-Professor of African American Studies and History; Director of Graduate Studies
+Professor of African American Studies and History; Director of African American Studies Program

 B.A.
 History, University of Michigan; M.A., Ph.D.
 History, University of California, Los Angeles